Nicholas282787728/CbLab/concepts/preparing-a-bootable-usbiso-image-for-bare-metal-recovery.md

-## Preparing a Bootable USB/ISO Image for Bare Metal Recovery
+## Bare Metal Recovery - Preparing a Bootable USB/ISO Image

 With CloudBerry Backup, you can create a bootable USB drive or create ISO image file for an emergency "bare metal" recovery in case of a system or hardware crash.